kiwnix/persisting-theory/README.rst

 Contribute
 ==========

-Contributions, bug reports, and thank you are welcomed.
+Contributions, bug reports, and "thank you" are welcomed.
 Feel free to contact me at <contact@eliotberriot.com>.

 License
 =======